nozzle/nzAnimate/README.md

 # nzAnimate
 A sickly simple class-based library for Angular animations.

-Built on [Animate.css](http://daneden.github.io/animate.css/) and [animate-stylus](https://github.com/slang800/animate-stylus), nzAnimate not only provides the regular functionality of Animate.css, but also provides easier classes for animations on directives like ng-repeat (ng-enter, ng-leave), ng-hide, ng-show, or any other directives that leverage the ngAnimate module.
+Built on [Animate.css](http://daneden.github.io/animate.css/) and [animate-stylus](https://github.com/slang800/animate-stylus), nzAnimate not only provides the regular functionality of Animate.css, but also provides easier classes for Angular animations on directives like ng-repeat (ng-enter, ng-leave), ng-hide, ng-show, or any other directives that leverage the ngAnimate module while barely adding any size to the library.

 ## [Awesome Demo](http://nozzle.github.io/nzAnimate/)